Südtiroler Pfadfinderschaft

-The Südtiroler Pfadfinderschaft (South Tyrolean Scout Association), abbreviated as SP, is the Roman Catholic Scout association of the German minority of the Italian province of South Tyrol.
+The Südtiroler Pfadfinderschaft (South Tyrolean Scout Association), abbreviated as SP, is the Catholic Scouting association of the German minority of the Italian province of South Tyrol.
 The association is coeducational and has 600 members in seven troops.
-It is affiliated to the Associazione Guide e Scouts Cattolici Italiani (AGESCI), is strongly connected to Pfadfinder und Pfadfinderinnen Österreichs and Slovenian Catholic Girl Guides and Boy Scouts Association Scouting organizations, and maintains some contact with the Deutsche Pfadfinderschaft Sankt Georg.
+It is affiliated with the Associazione Guide e Scouts Cattolici Italiani (AGESCI), is strongly connected to Pfadfinder und Pfadfinderinnen Österreichs and the Slovenian Catholic Girl Guides and Boy Scouts Association Scouting organizations, and maintains some contact with the Deutsche Pfadfinderschaft Sankt Georg.
 The association owns two campsites in the province.

 History

 Scouting within the German-speaking minority grew out of Roman Catholic youth groups (Katholische Jungschar).
 In 1969-1970 Scouting became a part of the programme of these groups.
 A pioneer of Scouting was the priest Dean Georg Peer.
-He participated in seminars of the DPSG, and included Scouting in leadership training of Jungschar afterwards.
+He participated in seminars of the DPSG, and included Scouting in the leadership training of Jungschar afterwards.
 The first Scout groups affiliated to Katholische Jungschar-Südtirol were founded between 1969 and 1972.
 The oldest Scout group of the Südtiroler Pfadfinderschaft is in Bruneck, founded in 1969 as Jungscharscouts.
 In 1972 eighteen Scout leaders took part in different training courses of the DPSG.
 On April 25, 1973 the Südtiroler Pfadfinderschaft was established as an independent association.

 In 1997 it became part of AGESCI.
 Scouts and Guides of the Südtiroler Pfadfinderschaft took part in the 20th World Scout Jamboree, the 21st World Scout Jamboree. and the 22nd World Scout Jamboree Scouts and Guides of the Südtiroler Pfadfinderschaft often take part in camps and training courses in other German-speaking countries (for example in 2003 in the Free Life Jamboree in Austria or in 2006 in the National Jamboree of Liechtenstein).
 The Südtiroler Pfadfinderschaft is member of the Deutschsprachige Konferenz der Pfadfinderverbände.

 The Peace Light of Bethlehem is distributed by the association in the province of South Tyrol.
 Since 1991 the Peace Light of Bethlehem has been passed on to the Scout association at a ceremony in Brenner together with Austrian Scouts and Guides from Tyrol.
 The distribution of the Peace Light of Bethlehem is always combined with a fundraising campaign.
 In 2007 it was for handicapped children in Indonesia.

 The units of the association helps to maintain Tyrolean traditions such as the fires at the Feast of the Sacred Heart.